kaedub/tunnel-matrix/README.md

 ## Instructions

-Uses Python 2 and Pygame to display a matrix.
+Uses Pygame to render the graphics.

 Each file is a slightly different tunnel pattern.

 #### First you must install dependencies:
-`pip2 install -r requirements.txt`
+`pip install -r requirements.txt`

 #### To run the tunnel.py program:

-`python2 tunnel.py`
+`python tunnel.py`

 #### Press _space bar_ to start or stop movement, _V_ to change direction, and _X_ to add the 'X' to xfold pattern.